nxtfsm/demo_helloJestTDD/tutorials/tutorial.md

 ```
 expect( lookupCapitalCity('FSM') ).toBe('Palikir')
 ```
+...and we really wouldn't know any better if we wasted our time writing out 190+ 'if'/'else' handlers to cover each country in the world.
+To put it mildly, that would be... tedious.

 Really what we're looking for is something that can go through a whole list of countries, and the different ways they can be abbreviated, and match up the results of their capitals (and probably think our way around more than a few edge conditions of spelling and world politics).
-Really what we're doing is matching things up in a database and this example starts to get both pointlessly simple and relatively complicated.
-Besides, relatively speaking, national capitals don't change all that often and copying and pasting a complete list is easy enough (except when it isn't).
+In essence that's a database query and a different topic for another time, and following it too far here would make this example start to get both pointlessly simple and surprisingly complicated.
+Besides, relatively speaking, national capitals don't change all that often and if your App really depends on having access to that dataset, there are simpler ways to handle it than working out some kind of function to call wikipedia or google maps.

 But what about a function that also returns the current weather in the capital city?